maikewu/forms/docs/fields/06-company-single-select.md

 | Required          | no              |
 | Default Value     | `false`         |

-If `disableCreation` is set to `true`, the creat button is hidden, so that no new companies can be created while working in forms.
+If `disableCreation` is set to `true`, the create button is hidden, so that no new companies can be created while working in forms.

 ```JSON
 "disableCreation": true